voxsim/knowledge/programming-languages/javascript/README.md

 - Initial _ should be reserved for implementation
 - $ should be reserved for machines

+## Scoping
+In JavaScript, functions are our de facto scope delimiters for declaring vars, which means that usual blocks from loops and conditionals (such as if, for, while, switch and try) DON'T delimit scope, unlike most other languages.
+Therefore, those blocks will share the same scope as the function which contains them.
+This way, it might be dangerous to declare vars inside blocks as it would seem the var belongs to that block only.

+## Hoisting
+On runtime, all var and function declarations are moved to the beginning of each function (its scope) - this is known as Hoisting.
+Having said so, it is a good practice to declare all the vars altogether on the first line, in order to avoid false expectations with a var that got declared late but happened to hold a value before - this is a common problem for programmers coming from languages with block scope.

 ## Statements
 - A block statement is something between { }
 - A function statement is something inside a function